connornishijima/sensory_bridge_docs/microdose.md

 # MicroDose // 128 Micro-LED Strip

-**MicroDose is a remarkably tiny 20cm RGB LED strip featuring the smallest addressable LEDs in the world!** Featuring *128 ultra-bright 1mm RGB LEDs*, it makes for a very attractive looking option for displaying your Sensory Bridge output, or for any Arduino/CircuitPython project you can connect it to!
+**MicroDose is a remarkably tiny 20cm RGB LED strip with world's smallest addressable LEDs!** Featuring *128 ultra-bright 1mm RGB LEDs*, it makes for a very attractive looking option for displaying your Sensory Bridge output, or for any Arduino/CircuitPython project you can connect it to!

 (MicroDose is WS2812B-compatible and can be driven by a single GPIO pin or two pins in parallel to cut down on data transmission times.)